Creating a great candidate experience is crucial if you want to hire the right people for your roles.

 Make this a collaborative endeavour and invite them to participate.
 That way you can help them have more ownership.

-Everyone needs to know what’s coming up in the calendar and, if scaling is what the business needs, then everyone needs to absolutely prioritise hiring and that means knowing how much time commitment they will need to give.
+Everyone needs to know what's coming up in the calendar and, if scaling is what the business needs, then everyone needs to absolutely prioritise hiring and that means knowing how much time commitment they will need to give to the recruiting process.

 Please note the use of the word "some"!

-The usual formula is that the more time a candidate has spent on interviewing with us, the more you need to spend on giving them feedback, guidance and attention.
-It’s a reciprocal relationship.
+The usual formula is that the more time a job seeker has spent on interviewing with the recruiter, the more you need to spend on giving them feedback, guidance and attention.
+It's a reciprocal relationship.

-For example, you can automate the common rejection reasons at CV review—perhaps they don’t meet the talent bar or live in the wrong time zone.
-That way make sure you are rejecting the person for the right reasons.
+For example, you can automate the common rejection reasons at CV review—perhaps they don't meet the talent bar or live in the wrong time zone.
+That way make sure you are rejecting the person for the right reasons and still maintain somewhat of a positive experience for everyone involved.

-It takes perhaps 2 extra seconds to find the right reason and, although there is a fear that candidates may get defensive or react, most of the time people will appreciate that you have reviewed their circumstance and reacted to it.
-They will also know whether to apply for your next roles too!
+It takes perhaps 2 extra seconds to find the right reason and, although there is a fear that candidates may get defensive or react and rant about their negative candidate experience, most of the time rejected candidates will appreciate that you have reviewed their circumstance and reacted to it.
+It's a reflection of your company culture and they will also know whether to apply for your next roles too!

-You can also automate some emails as you move candidates between stages e.g. in the email to schedule the first stages, you can have a pre-recorded video/Loom telling them what the next step will encompass.
+You can also automate some emails as you move a potential candidate between stages e.g. in the email to schedule the first stages, you can have a pre-recorded video/Loom (or some other video interview tool) telling them what the next step on their job application journey will encompass.

 I’ve found it’s useful to create a visual representation of what the process will look like for them—like a map!

-As mentioned above, the more time the candidate spends interviewing the fewer automated comms they should get.
+As mentioned above, the more time the job applicant spends interviewing the fewer automated comms they should get.

 As soon as they start getting to later stages, start getting on the phone with them and interact (this could be you or the hiring manager).

-You need to start gauging whether someone is enthusiastic about your role.
+You need to start gauging whether the new hire is enthusiastic about the role.
 Enthusiasm will not be standard across everyone, so make sure you delve deeper into their motivations!
-Get curious about people, they may be your colleague soon!
+Get curious about people and candidate expectations, they may be your colleague soon!
 This will also help later at the negotiation stage.

 Here is an example of a process I run: